RafikiMarketing/rafiki-higher-ed-marketing-skill/README.md

 ## Contact

-For collaboration, consultation, or project inquiries, please contact Rafiki Marketing through the official website or email.
+For collaboration, consultation, or project inquiries, please contact Rafiki Marketing by email at song@rafikichina.cn or through the WeChat Official Account: Rafiki Marketing.